VirtoCommerce/vc-docs/dev_docs/docs/Fundamentals/Caching/01-overview.md

 ## Cache Settings

-To learn how to configure cache settings, see [this article](02-cache-configuration.md)<!-- Update link if required -->.
+To learn how to configure cache settings, see [this article](02-cache-configuration.md).

 ## Scaling